Snag69/DS-Programming/README.md

 ### I. Difficulties Encountered
 - Difficulty in linking columns to address the questions.
 - The author has collected a large number of columns, which made it challenging to focus on the relevant ones.
-- Difficult to use Gihub(by my laptop has error).
+- Difficult to use Github(by my laptop has error).

 ### II.
 Lessons Learned
 - Learned how to ask meaningful and relevant questions.